-- A. All other classifications existing as the result port practice which are not listed in Section 1 of the Agreement, shall remain in effect on a company by company, installation by installation basis. - B. Any Watchman may be assigned incidental duties in connection with his specific duties.
-"Incidental" in this con-
+- a.
+All other classifications existing as the result of port practices which are not listed in Section 1 of the Agreement, shall remain in effect on a company by company, installation by installation basis. - b.
+Any Watchman may be assigned incidental duties in connection with his specific duties.
+"Incidental" in this context is meant to signify a minimum of time spent at those incidental duties. - c.
+Any Watchman may relock and/or reseal any cargo shed or container to maintain the security of that shed or container at the direction of the Employer.